Skip to content

 @SeattleMax: Does your dog romp around with other dogs?
 I wonder if those stones would come undone during puppy play?
 Good Lord :eek: It wont be on at playtime!! :p It cost me a small fortune so it is strictly for special occasions (ie shows and posh outings :rolleyes: ).
 I think the thought of her playing as rough as she does with it on, or going galloping through the muddy fields would give me a heart attack :D

-• New Pics in a new home
+• New camera, new pictures

 Show Off Your Dog